PostHog/squeak/README.md

 # Squeak!

-Squeak! lets you answer questions, right in your docs.
+_Squeak!_ lets you answer user questions, right in your docs.
 Even better: it lets your community support itself.

 After spinning up a server, grab the JavaScript embed code and place wherever you want it to appear on your site.
 (It works great at the end of your docs template - so visitors can ask questions without leaving the page.
-And because the questions & answers stay on your site, they'll be useful for others in the future.
+And because the questions & answers stay on your site, they'll be useful for others in the future.)

 ## Requirements

-Squeak! is currently self-hosted, but we make deployment simple using a Docker image.
+_Squeak!_ is currently self-hosted, but we make deployment simple using a Docker image.

 1. Host a Docker image - Runs client-side widget and connects to integrations
 1. A [Supabase](https://supabase.com) account (to host the Postgres database, and for authentication)